d-bl/GroundForge/docs/help/Reshape-Patterns.md

   won't need step 2.
 * Affinity Designer (💰, Mac, iPad and Windows)
   use `symbols` for step 2 as shown by [graphicheck] and many others.
 Some patterns may have more variants than fit into the visible area, select everything and move the patterns around to find the one you want to use.
 See this [feature request](https://forum.affinity.serif.com/index.php?/topic/69166-import-svgs-use-elements-and-symbols/).
   Step 3: Use the `layer` panel to select all objects in the group of one repeat (click the first, shift-click the last); continue with the node tool as for InkScape.
-See this [bug report](https://forum.affinity.serif.com/index.php?/topic/69189-not-all-nodes-in-an-area-are-selected/).
+See this [bug and workaround](https://forum.affinity.serif.com/index.php?/topic/69189-not-all-nodes-in-an-area-are-selected/).
 * CorelDRAW (💰💰, Home and Student Suite 💰, Windows)
   use `clone` from the edit menu for step 2.
 * InkPad (free, iPad)